The Cop Number of the One-Cop-Moves Game on Planar Graphs: The Robber's Winning Strategy: Proof of Theorem

 Without loss of generality, assume that $\la_3$ is in $U$ and $\la_2$ is not in $U$.
 As in Case (A), we divide $\ga$'s winning strategy into two subcases depending on whether or not $\ga$ can safely reach a corner of $L_{U,49}$ in $98$ rounds. $\ga$'s winning strategy is outlined in Algorithm \ref{algo:case3}.
+The detailed analysis is given in Appendix \ref{appendix:algo3}.